 Home Made Pectin Stock

-You can make your own pectin stock if you wish from cooking or crab apples.
+You can make your own pectin stock if you wish, usually from cooking or crab apples.
 Crab apples are excellent for making this stock.
+Redcurrants and gooseberries can also be used to make pectin stock.

 - Take about 1.8 kg (4lb) of washed cooking apples or crab apples.
 Slice and place in a stainless steel or enamel saucepan.
 Don’t peel or bother coring, removing the pips etc. Just cover with water and bring to the boil.
 Simmer until the apples are mushy and then strain through a metal sieve, pushing much of the pulp through into another pot.